manishkharthik/tp/docs/UserGuide.md

 ### Deleting a student : `delete`

-Deletes the specified student from the address book.
+Deletes the specified student from the student list.

 Format: `delete INDEX`

 * Deletes the student at the specified `INDEX`.
+This action is **irreversible**
 * The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* The command works on the last shown list of students, which may be filtered (e.g., after using `find`)
+* If the provided index is invalid (e.g., out of range), an error message will be shown.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd student in the address book.
+* `list` followed by `delete 2` deletes the 2nd student in the student list.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.
+* `delete 3` where there are only 2 or fewer students results in the following error message:
+   **"The person index provided is invalid"**

+Tip: Use the `list` command to view all students again after performing a deletion.

 ### Archiving a student : `archive`